Wilson's disease (excess build-up of copper)

 Treatment

-Wilson's patients require lifelong drug treatment.
-With these drugs, the condition of the liver usually improves and the symptoms get better or disappear.
-If the treatment does not work, a liver transplant can be life-saving.
-With a new liver, the breakdown of copper will function normally.
+With these medications, the condition of the liver usually improves and the symptoms improve or disappear.
+If the therapy does not work, a liver transplantcan be lifesaving.
+With a new liver, the copper will no longer accumulate.

 Educational meetings for specialist doctors